 Haunted monastery

 The former Franciscan monastery in Mitte is one of the most haunted places in the capital and also one of the oldest buildings in the city.
-The monastery was founded around 1249, making it older than only the neighboring Nikolai Quarter!
+The monastery was founded around 1249, making it older than only the neighboring Nikolai quarter!

 Today, only a few walls remain of the once proud sacred building.
 According to legend, they have been haunted by the monk Roderich for centuries.
 He was once part of the Franciscan order living here and was considered a cruel man.
 He is said to have had his son walled up in the cellar of the monastery and ordered the death of two Knights Templar.
 Since then, it is said, the wailing of the cruel monk can be heard at night from the depths of the monastery cellar.
 You can read the whole story here.